raihanmakarim/react-native-tasklisk/README.md

 # This will start the Expo development server and open the app in Expo Go on your device or simulator.

+### Integration Issue with React Native and .NET Core API Backend

+#### Problem Description:
+Encountering difficulties during the integration process between a React Native front end and a .NET Core API backend.
+Despite attempts to establish connection by adjusting HTTP ports, modifying CORS policies, and even switching emulators, the React Native application running on the emulator fails to connect to the server.

+#### Attempted Solutions:
+1. **Port Adjustment**: Experimented with switching to different HTTP ports to facilitate connection between the React Native application and the backend API.
+2. **CORS Policy Modification**: Edited the CORS (Cross-Origin Resource Sharing) policy to potentially allow the React Native front end to communicate with the .NET Core backend.
+3. **Emulator Switching**: Tried utilizing different emulators in the hope of resolving the connectivity issue.

+#### Current Approach:
+In response to the persistent integration problem, a temporary workaround has been implemented by creating a `server.js` file to manage the backend operations.
+This interim solution aims to establish a functional backend system independently from the React Native frontend, thereby allowing for continued development and troubleshooting without hindrance.

+#### Next Steps:
+- Continue investigating and debugging the integration issue between the React Native frontend and the .NET Core API backend.
+- Explore alternative methods or configurations to enable successful communication between the frontend and backend components.
+- Document any findings, solutions, or workarounds to aid in future development and troubleshooting efforts.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.